DyHealthNet/gnext_nf_pipeline/README.md

 These column names are mandatroy, while additional columns may be included.

-The GWAS summary statistics must be provided as tab-separated files gzip compressed with a .gz extension.
-The column positions for the required fields can be defined within the study-specific configuration.
+The column positions for the required fields (chrom, pos, ref, alt, p-value, beta, se, af) can be defined within the study-specific configuration.

 ## Fill the Nextflow Config Files